 Accreditation is equally a brilliant marketing tool used for calibration, measurement and testing organization as well as a passport for submitting tenders to those contractors who need laboratories that have been verified independently.

 As a qualification that has both international and national recognition, lab accreditation is a perfect indicator of technical competence.
 Several industries like the ones into construction, normally specify lab accreditation for the suppliers that are into testing services.

-The accreditation of lab implements procedures and criteria that are developed to evaluate technical competence, thereby reassuring customers that calibration, measurement of data supplied by inspection service or test are reliable and accurate.
+The accreditation of the lab implements procedures and criteria that are developed to evaluate technical competence, thereby reassuring customers that calibration, measurement of data supplied by inspection service or test are reliable and accurate.